The National Health Service Corps (NHSC) Rural Community LRP is for providers working to combat the opioid epidemic in the nation’s rural communities.

 *If you use assistive technology, you may not be able to access information in these files.
 For help, contact us at 800-221-9393.

 New: You can now check your eligibility in My BHW.
-After you select Applying for the NHSC Loan Repayment Program on the main portal page, see the Eligibility box at the top of the page.
+After you select Applying for the NHSC LRP on the main portal page, see the Eligibility box at the top of the page.

 Are military reservists eligible?